Tehila Single Origin Ugandan

 • Water at 99°C

+My wife picked a bag of this up at the Sykesville Holiday Market back in late November.
 From the roaster’s Facebook page: “I’m a specialty coffee artisan devoted to crafting coffee with purpose and passion.
 Every bean we source is hand-selected for its flavor, quality, and story — because great coffee starts at the origin and deserves to be honored all the way to the cup.”
-My wife picked a bag up at the Sykesville Holiday Market back in late November.
-I brewed one or two cups around then, but didn’t take any notes.
-I then ended up freezing the rest, as I was about to go out of town, and had a surplus of beans at the time.
+I brewed one or two cups around the end of November, but didn’t take any notes.
+I then froze the rest, as I was about to go out of town, and had a surplus of beans at the time.
 To make a long story short, I finally took them out of the freezer yesterday.
 I brewed them with the same settings I used for a recent bag of Tanzania Peaberry beans, and it was a good cup.
 It had a smooth, round mouthfeel and good body.
 As with a couple of other African coffees I’ve brewed, I didn’t detect much fruitiness, in spite of the stated tasting notes.
 I’m wondering if a different brew method would bring more of those out.
 I might try a cup or two in the Switch, but probably won’t experiment much more beyond that.